 Stage 2: Immune active/immune clearance

 In the immune active stage, also known as the immune clearance stage, an inflammatory reaction with a cytopathic effect occurs.
-HBeAg can be identified in the sera, and a decline in the levels of HBV DNA is seen in some patients who are clearing infection.
+HBeAg can be identified in the sera, and a decline in the levels of HBV DNA is seen in some patients who are clearing the infection.
 The duration of this stage for patients with acute infection is approximately 3-4 weeks (symptomatic period).
 For patients with chronic infection, 10 years or more may elapse before cirrhosis develops, immune clearance takes place, HCC develops, or the chronic HBeAg-negative variant emerges.

 Stage 3: Inactive chronic infection